Skip to content

 • Apply migrations.

-Migrations can not only change the database schema, but also bring the data in line with the new schema.
+Migrations can not only change the database schema but also transform the data itself — the full database layer is available inside a migration.

-To create a new migration, run the following command:
+To create a new migration, run the create command:

 bash